MorganJBradford/PierresTracker.Solution/README.md

 * Git and GitHub

 ## 🐛 *Known bugs:*
-* No know bugs at this time
+* No known bugs at this time
 * You you find any bugs, _please_ contact me via my email below.

 ## 📬 Contact Information